LGBT employment cases on road to Supreme Court

 In short, Wood held that claims of sexual discrimination encompass claims of discrimination based on sexual orientation because similarly situated people are treated differently solely on account of their sex.

-"For instance," said Matz,"if an employer files a female employee because she is married to a woman, but would not fire an otherwise identical male employee married to a woman, the employee's sex is properly seen as having caused the termination."
+"For instance," said Matz,"if an employer fires a female employee because she is married to a woman, but would not fire an otherwise identical male employee married to a woman, the employee's sex is properly seen as having caused the termination."

 Supporters of LGBT rights call the 7th Circuit opinion a landmark decision, but critics say that that the law was not written to provide a remedy for claims of sexual orientation.